jsuryahyd/food-cart-order-service/backend-challenge/README.md

 - **Promo Module**
 	- The module code is shared by two applications - [Server](cmd/server/main.go) and [Worker](cmd/worker/main.go).
 	- Redis Pub/Sub is used to coordinate loading of coupons in to cache.
 An admin api `/admin/update-coupon-cache` simulates a 'coupon files updated event' (say from s3), to which the server would send a trigger processing message to Pub/Sub(Message Queue).
 The Worker receives the message and creates the valid_coupons file, send a message to the Pub/Sub.
 The Server on receiving the message, refreshes its cache from the valid_coupons file.
-	- Redis Cache is used to store hot cache of coupons
+	- Redis Cache is used to store hot cache of valid coupons
+	### Worker implementation
+	**Naive Approach:**✖️
+	- Process 3 files in to 1 valid coupons file (worst case  ~200M = ~2GB), and load it to memory while processing. and store these items in to Redis.
+	- Worker Job may require at most a RAM size upto 14 GB.
+Docker Desktop might be needed to configure to allow for higher memory allocation.
+	- Worker Job Requires processing 3 * 1GB files(~100M).
+Based on coupon validity requirements, At most 200M coupon tokens might have to be loaded on to a golang map object. (map object = 70-80 bytes per coupon * 200 M = 14GB)
+	**Optimized Approach:**✔️
 	- A processed indexed file (indexed for faster querying) is used as cold cache, which is accessed on cache-miss.
-The loaded coupon will now be added to hot cache.
+The loaded coupons on Redis will now be added to hot cache.
 LRU eviction strategy is used.
+	- Optimized approach uses a 2-tiered cache approach.
+A hot cache of 500K coupons (configurable) in to Redis (~50MB RAM).
+Remaining coupons on an indexed file, which allows for faster querying.
+	- The Pre-processing is still CPU Intensive.
+So, Higher memory and CPU allocation is added for the container in [docker-compose.yml](docker-compose.yml).
+However my local system still struggles with the actual files.
+Works fine with smaller coupon file sizes.
 	- Indexed file works well and performant for this case, even compared to using a No SQL databases like cassandra or Elastic Search which are overkill.
+	- Requires further profiling.
+	**Optimized with Redis:**
+	- Storing coupons in memory, while processing kills docker container with Out Of Memory(OOM).
+Tested with 6GB RAM allowed to Docker.
+The containers went OOM at 20% of file processing.
+So instead a separate Redis instance is being used to store "allcoupons" with count.
+Later these coupons are streamed back from redis and written to file.
+	- Advantage would be that high memory management is now offloaded to Redis.
+With Redis the memory requirement has reduced significantly to around 6GB for both the containers combined(coupon_preprocessor + Redis Counter).
+	- PProf heaps output for the worker, show a reduction of memory usage from 2700 MB to 200MB
+	- Coupons are loaded from each file and sent to redis in batches of 50K(adjusted via trial and error), with retries with incremental backoff.
+	- The redis instance is configured to not store any data to disk, for faster processing.
+Having default config caused many HSET failures.
+	- after all files are completed, then the coupons are streamed back and written to indexed file.
+	- So, the indexed file is still the cold cache.
+We can also use Redis as the secondary cold cache, but this would lead to constant high memory usage and cost

 ### Note:
 #### Known Issues